 Need to satisfy your chocolate craving?
 These gluten free brownies are the perfect way to do it, and are made completely from scratch!
 They’re fudgy with crackly tops, easy to make, dairy free and made with simple ingredients you probably already have on hand.

-I’m one of those weird people who much prefers vanilla to chocolate, but I can absolutely never say no to a good brownie.
+I’m one of those weird people who much prefers vanilla to chocolate, but I can absolutely never say no to a good homemade brownie.
 Especially with a scoop of vanilla ice cream on top.
 It’s basically the best of the dessert world.

 Plus, they’re made in just one bowl, require no fancy ingredients.
 Throw in some chocolate chips for some extra fudge, drizzle on top a chocolate glaze or frost them completely, or even add some chopped nuts.

 No matter how you serve them, this is my fool proof that recipe that anyone and everyone will love.